tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-It's also worth noting that tiny parts of these devices are able to hinder the diagnostic process when they are in the body.
+• Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.